Special Educational Needs & Disabilities

 3. To provide a curriculum that provides regular experiences and opportunities that

-raise awareness and understanding of diversity within the national and global
+raise awareness of equality and understanding of diversity within the national and global community

 Special Educational Needs